Toenail Fungus: causes, symptoms and treatment

 What's Toenail Fungus?

 The first sign of potential fungal nail infection is when the nail becomes thickened and turns black, yellow, or green in color.
-After that stage, the nail often becomes brittle, with pieces breaking off from the toe.
+After that stage, the nail often becomes crumbly, with pieces breaking off from the toe.

 Other risk factors include: